Emily Litella: Premise

 Emily Litella is an elderly woman with a hearing problem who appeared 26 times on SNL's Weekend Update op-ed segment between November 15, 1975 (Season 1) and December 17, 1977 (Season 3).
 Attired in a frumpy dress, sweater and Lisa Loopner eyeglasses, Litella was introduced with professional dignity by the news anchors, who could sometimes be seen cringing slightly in anticipation of the malapropisms they knew would follow.
 These sketches were, in part, a parody of the Fairness Doctrine, which at the time required broadcasters in the United States to present opposing viewpoints on public issues.

 Litella would peer through her reading glasses and, in the character's high-pitched, warbly voice, would read a prepared statement in opposition to an editorial that the TV station had supposedly broadcast.
 Litella would become increasingly agitated as her statement progressed.
 Midway in her commentary, it became apparent to the anchor and the audience that Litella had misheard or misunderstood the subject of the editorial to which she was responding.
 A typical example:

 What is all this fuss I hear about the Supreme Court decision on a "deaf" penalty?
 It's terrible!
 Deaf people have enough problems as it is!

 The news anchor would interrupt Litella to point out her error, along the lines, "That's death penalty, Ms. Litella, not deaf ... death."
 Litella would wrinkle her nose, say something like, "Oh, that's very different," then meekly turn to the camera and say, smiling, "Never mind!"

 When Litella played against news anchor Chevy Chase (whom she often called "Cheddar Cheese"), he would be somewhat sympathetic to her.
-After Chase left Saturday Night Life, Jane Curtin took over the anchor role and provided a more adversarial foil.
+After Chase left Saturday Night Live, Jane Curtin took over the anchor role and provided a more adversarial foil.
 Often, she would scold Litella, "Every week you come on and you get it wrong," to which Litella would reply, "Bitch!"